 - 19. We regret the failure of the 9th NPT Review Conference to reach consensus on a final outcome document despite the efforts made by NAM delegations.
 Given the fact that the upcoming Review Conference coincides with the 50th anniversary of the Treaty's entry into force, every effort should be made by all States to avoid another failure.
 This is dependent, to a large extent, on the demonstration of genuine political will and exercising flexibility by the NWS.
 This failure should serve as a stimulus to work harder towards achieving nuclear disarmament, the ultimate objective of the NPT.
-We stress the importance of fulfilling the commitments made at the 1995, 2000 and 2010 Review Conferences of the Treaty, on nuclear disarmament, nuclear non-proliferation and peaceful uses of nuclear energy. - 20.
+The 2020 Review Conference must reaffirm the importance and continued validity of the commitments made at the 1995, 2000 and 2010 Review Conferences of the Treaty, on nuclear disarmament, nuclear non-proliferation and peaceful uses of nuclear energy and should also call for their complete fulfillment. - 20.
+The Group reaffirms the important role of the nuclear-weapon-free zones in fulfilling the objectives of the Treaty and supports the full operation of treaties establishing such zones, including through ratification of their relevant protocols and removal of all reservations and interpretative declarations incompatible with their object and purpose. - 21.
 Calling for the establishment of such zones where they do not exist, the Group once again expresses its longstanding strong support for the establishment of a nuclear-weapon-free zone in the Middle East.
 The Group further underlines the prime importance of the 1995 Resolution on the Middle East, which is an integral and essential part of the package of decisions reached without a vote that enabled the indefinite extension of the NPT in 1995.
 The Group is of the strong view that the resolution should be implemented without any further delay, and reaffirms that the Resolution remains valid until its objectives are fully achieved.